Research and knowledge exchange

 How do I book onto University training courses?

-The Research Staff Office coordinates the Research Staff Development Series of workshops specifically for research staff.
-These workshops can be booked online through the research staff training and development pages or via Sussex Direct.
+The Researcher Development coordinates the ECR Development series workshops that is specifically designed for ECRs.
+These workshops can be booked online through the ECR Development Series workshops webpages or via Sussex Direct.

 University training courses offered through the Organisational Development and the Researcher Development Programme can be booked through Sussex Direct.
 Once logged into Sussex Direct, navigate to the ‘personal’ menu, and choose ‘staff development’.
 Here you will be able to browse and book onto courses.